 Whether your log cabin is your year round residence or a seasonal retreat, you want it to be secure.
 Burglars are looking for easy access.
 They want to be undetected and in and out as quickly as possible.
 The average burglar is male, under 25 and targets areas within a few miles of his home.
+Log cabin home security doesn’t have to be expensive to be effective.
 It could be local teenagers wanting your case of beer or someone looking for quick cash, jewelry or guns.
-Don’t make it easy for them.
+Either way, don’t make it easy for them.

 Look at home when you’re not.
 A seemingly vacant property might be irresistible to a thief.
 Don’t make your absence obvious to criminals.
 If you only use your log cabin seasonally, make sure you hire someone to maintain the landscaping.
 Don’t let newspapers and mail pile up.
 Put your lights on timers.
 Ask a neighbor to put tracks in the snow.